Next Door Records launches ‘Tiny Desk’ concept for artists and opens east London venue

 The first video posted on 15 October features Yaz, a French and Palestinian singer-songwriter based in London.
 "It's just expanding that reach as much as possible for us, so people know what we represent and the music that we want to champion," Thom said.

-People enjoy drinks at Next Door Records in Uxbridge Road.
+People enjoy drinks at Next Door Records in Uxbridge Road

-Next Door Records also prides itself in putting on free gigs in Hammersmith & Fulham.
+Next Door Records also prides itself on putting on free gigs in Hammersmith & Fulham.
 "The live music industry is struggling for lots of reasons.
 Artists' fees are going up.
 There are less bands playing.
 Probably people aren't spending as much on tickets," Thom said.

 "So we've always been able to do things like free tickets as much as we can because of having those other supporting factors like food and daytime drinks."